 StreetPass similarly receives some neat integration, passing players seeing you receive a Shadow Link to face off against.
 These have a bounty on their head dependant on their equipped items and number of heart containers, ultimately rewarding you with the chance to boost your rupee count.
 If you feel that your proposed foe is too strong for you, then you can banish them to make room for new competition.
 An achievement-like Record system will hopefully ensure that you get plenty of playtime out of this additional feature, and my own Shadow Link currently has a bounty of 710 rupees on his head!

-It’s in presentation that A Link Between Worlds regularly astounds.
-Nintendo are now at the point where they are reaping their experience in developing for the 3DS, and .
-Whether descending your way through Death Mountain, wandering through the quaint Kakariko Village, tackling the numerous dungeons, or battling A Link Between Worlds’ monstrous bosses, the intricately layered 3D visuals are second to none, surpassing the accomplishments made by Project Sora with Kid Icarus: Uprising.
+It’s in the presentation that The Legend of Zelda: A Link Between Worlds regularly astounds.
+Nintendo is now at the point where they are reaping their experience in developing for the 3DS, and that’s clear to see.
+Whether descending your way through Death Mountain, wandering through the quaint Kakariko Village, tackling the numerous dungeons, or battling The Legend of Zelda: A Link Between Worlds‘ monstrous bosses, the intricately layered 3D visuals are second to none, surpassing the accomplishments made by Project Sora with Kid Icarus: Uprising.
 This is largely thanks to the game running at a silky smooth 60 frames per second, the benefit of which easily being felt through how responsive the experience is throughout, be that in combat or wherever – consistently never stuttering.